tpecholt/imrad/README.md

   * for example modal dialog will generate `OpenPopup` member function with a lambda callback called when dialog is closed
   * event handlers allow event handling user code to be separated from the generated part so the designer still works

+* generated code is delimited by comment markers and user is free to add additional code around and continue to use ImRAD at the same time

+  * this can be used to call dependent popup Draw calls or to calculate some variables
+  * it is also possible to use `CustomWidget` which will just call to a user code callback

 * target window style is fully configurable
-  * colors, style variables and used fonts can be configured via INI file in the `style` folder
+  * apart from default styles provided by ImGui user can define new style and save it as an INI file under the `style` folder.
+Colors, style variables and used fonts can all be configured.
   * ImRAD will follow style settings when designing your UI
   * stored style can be loaded in your app by using simple `imrad.h` function

-* generated code is delimited by comment markers and user is free to add additional code around and continue to use ImRAD at the same time

-  * advanced widget positioning can be implemented this way - see the calculator example (todo)
-  * it is also possible to use `CustomWidget` which will just call to a user code callback

 * generated code is ready to use in your project and depends only on ImGui library and one accompanying header file (imrad.h)

-  * for Image widget imrad.h takes an optional dependency to stb and GLFW libraries.
-This can be activated by defining `IMRAD_WITH_GLFW_TEXTURE` project wide
-  * you are free to supply your own texture loading code if you target different backed
+  * some features such as MainWindow or Image widget require GLFW dependency.
+Compile your code with `IMRAD_WITH_GLFW` to activate it
+  * currently Image widget requires stb library as well.
+Compile your code with `IMRAD_WITH_STB` or supply your own `LoadTextureFromFile()`
   * optional support for the popular `fmt` library can be activated by defining `IMRAD_WITH_FMT`.
 This will allow you to use formating flags throughout all string properties

 * ImRAD tracks changes to the opened files so files can be designed in ImRAD and edited in your IDE of choice at the same time